Home About Author Book Excerpts Reviews News.Events Video.Audio Other Work Contact

-Editorial reviews of The Fate of Nature
+Editorial Reviews of The Fate of Nature

 Wohlforth has an immersive prose style that’s engaging from the first page, and his obvious emotional investment in the natural beauty of Alaska, as well as his shame at the damage wrought to its environment, keeps the book anchored.
 (He was the lead reporter for the Anchorage Daily News during the Exxon Valdez crisis, and some early chapters about connections between everything in Prince William Sound, from the health of its fish to the culture of the native Chugach people, are particularly compelling.)